-This collection of resources provides information about the realtionship between RTI and special education, using RTI to identify students with specific learning disabilities, disproportionality, and early intervening services.
+This collection of resources provides information about the realtionship between MTSS/RTI and special education, using MTSS/RTI to identify students with specific learning disabilities, disproportionality, and early intervening services.
 As a result of revisions to the website, links embedded within documents may no longer be correct.
 To ensure you are able to access supplemental or related materials search by the title of the document on the website.

 This webinar highlights recent changes to the eligibility criteria and identification process for identifying Colorado students as having specific learning disabilities (SLD).
 Candy Myers of the Colorado Department of Education gives an overview of the state’s revised SLD eligibility criteria and the timeline for implementation, focusing specifically on areas that have been affected by the shift in Colorado’s criteria.
 See Part II for more information.